 Dawn Dish Soap

 My final recommendation is a product you might already have in your kitchen, but you probably wouldn't think of using it as a degreaser for cabinets.
 Dawn dish soap is more powerful than you think.
-A couple drops of the soap mixed with a gallon of water is enough to clean grease from not only cabinet doors and frames, but also metal hardware too.
+A couple drops of this soap mixed with a gallon of water is effective enough to clean grease from cabinet doors and frames and also metal hardware.

-For heavy grease though, I would use the Krud Kutter cleaner I recommended earlier, but for small amounts of grease, or just basic cleaning for dirt and food particles, Dawn works.
+For heavy grease though, I would resort to the Krud Kutter cleaner I recommended earlier, but for small amounts of grease, or just cleaning for dirt and food particles, Dawn works.

 I painted a set of cabinet doors once with hinges that were completely caked in grease.
 Installing the sticky and contaminated hinges at the end of the job definitely would have ruined the freshly painted doors, so I used Dawn to clean them beforehand.
 All I did was soak the hinges in the soap overnight and the grease was totally gone the next day.